 The narrative style is unique and interesting in that the narrator who is in the persona of the author, often puts the story aside to give a detailed expression of her personal opinions on general subjects that do not necessarily affect the characters or plot.

 The narrator does not only give these personal opinions in bits and pieces of the progression of the story but literally puts the story on hold to dedicate an entire chapter to expressing her personal views.
-This can be found in Chapter XVII titled, “In Which the Story Pauses a Little” where the author interrupts the story to expend eight pages on telling the readers her personal views.
+This can be found in Chapter XVII titled, “In Which the Story Pauses a Little” where the author interrupts the story to expend eight pages on telling the readers her personal views (see more quotes from Adam Bede here).
 This narrative intrusion is controversial as it is welcomed by some readers and despised by some others.
 Nevertheless, it is one of the things that make the novel unique.